enjeeneer/zero-shot-rl/README.md

 _Figure 2: **Aggregate performance.** (Left) Normalised average performance w.r.t. single-task baseline algorithm CQL.
 (Right) Performance profiles showing distribution of scores across all tasks and domains.
 Both conservative FB variants stochastically dominate vanilla FB._

-We also find that our proposals don't sacrifice performance when the dataset is pseudo-optimal, and so present little downside over their predecessor.
+We also find that our proposals don't sacrifice performance when the dataset is pseudo-optimal, and so present little downside over their predecessors.

 For further detail we recommend reading the paper.
 Direct any correspondance to [Scott Jeen](https://enjeeneer.io) or raise an issue!